JWST Grant Funding and Budget Submissions

 Budget proposal deadline

-Only very limited accommodation can be made for late budget proposals.
-Proposers who encounter difficulty meeting this deadline should contact GRA for help at firstname.lastname@example.org as soon as possible prior to the deadline.
+Only very limited accommodation can be made for late proposals.
+Proposers who encounter difficulty meeting this deadline should contact GRA for help at firstname.lastname@example.org prior to the budget deadline.

 Budget proposals are submitted via STGMS (https://stgms.stsci.edu).
-Your Sponsored Research Office will have internal deadlines for your budget submission.
-Be sure to allow sufficient time to meet the internal deadlines.
 Contact the Sponsored Research Office at your institution if you need an STGMS account.
+Be sure to allow sufficient time to meet all internal deadlines at your institution.

 STScI General Grant Provisions (GGP)